 Did you always know you wanted to be a writer?

 I can’t say that I did.
-As my CB bio indicates, I’ve always made up stories in my head.
+I’ve always made up stories in my head.
 But I think most kids do when playing make believe.
 The thing is, I never quit.
 I’d find myself doing the some mundane chore, but my mind was in another place, with imaginary characters talking to each other.

 What was your first story published and when?